 Please advise the course coordinator of any health concerns prior to the training.
 In this way, your teachers can make sure to provide you with a safe learning environment that accommodates your specific needs.

 Leaders in the field: All Yoga has more than 10 years of experience in training students.
 Over the years, the course structure and methodology has been adapted and improved to deliver the highest quality of training for students.
-As a notable worldwide yoga program, we certify hundreds of successful graduates every year and are recognised internationally by studios and training schools.
+As a notable worldwide yoga program, we certify hundreds of successful graduates every year and are recognized internationally by studios and yoga training schools.